AmeyaKI/EV-Adoption-Paper/README.md

 # EV-Adoption-Paper
-NeurIPS EV Paper Submission Models and Datasets
+EV Research Models and Datasets

 # Dataset Characteristics

 Timeframe: 2014-2022

 States: 46 states.
 States omitted were Alaska, Colorado, Hawaii, and New Hampshire.
 DC was also omitted.
-These states were omitted due to lack of data points for certain variables.
+Omissions due to lack of data points for certain variables.

 # Dataset Sources